intel/intel-device-plugins-for-kubernetes/cmd/gpu_plugin/README.md

 #### Install to nodes with Intel GPUs with NFD

 Deploying GPU plugin to only nodes that have Intel GPU attached.
-[Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) is required to detect the presense of Intel GPUs.
+[Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) is required to detect the presence of Intel GPUs.

 ```bash
 # Start NFD - if your cluster doesn't have NFD installed yet